LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 Users were sometimes given contradicting advice; a suggestion to email in a complex query was then met with the suggestion to use the drop-in service as the query was _too_ complex!

-The two user journey maps were walked through to show the pinch points and
+The two user journey maps were walked through to show the key issues identified and user emotions at different points.

 ### Cheltenham